Amal-BB/Tic-Tac-Toe-Game/README.md

       ![Game Area](media/play-Area.PNG)

-   * Score Area: This section will allow the user to track his score and see his symbol, also the user will be able to change his symbol by clicking on it.
+   * Score and Symbol Area: This section will allow the user to track his score and knows who is turn, which will be highlighted by a red border, also the user will be able to change his symbol by clicking on it.

        ![Score Area](media/scoreArea.PNG)